 Dynamic Ribbon Microphone Frequency Response Generalities

-Example microphone: Royer R-121 (link to compare prices on Amazon and select retailers)
+Example microphone: Royer R-121 (link to check the price on Amazon)

 Ribbon dynamic microphones often portray the following frequency response traits: